sdc-china/IDA-doc/_posts/2018-11-16-references-high-availability-for-ida-application-on-liberty-and-haproxy.md

 The 'SERVER_NAME' must use only Unicode alphanumeric (for example, 0-9, a-z, A-Z), underscore (_), dash (-), plus (+), and period (.) characters.
 The name cannot begin with a dash or period.
 Your file system, operating system, or compressed file directory might impose more restrictions.

-If the server is created successfully, you receive message: Server SERVER_NAME created.
+If the server is created successfully, you will receive the message: Server SERVER_NAME created.

 ### Step 2: Configure server.xml

-Edit **server.xml** from *<path_to_liberty>/wlp/usr/servers/<SERVER_NAME>* folder.
+Edit **server.xml** from the *<path_to_liberty>/wlp/usr/servers/<SERVER_NAME>* folder.
 You could use the below sample server.xml to override your **server.xml** and update *httpPort*, *httpsPort* and *keyStore* and enable *features ssl,websocket*.

-IDA Supports JNDI datasource from v3.0.0, You can configure a data source and JDBC provider for database connectivity.
+IDA supports JNDI datasource from v3.0.0.
+You can configure a data source and JDBC provider for database connectivity.

 1\.
 In the server.xml file, define a shared library that points to the location of your JDBC driver JAR or compressed files.
 For example: